Dedicated to Excellence in Vision Research and Training the Next Generation of Vision Scientists

-OU Vision consists of a consortium of researchers on the OUHSC campus dedicated to high quality research in vision and ophthalmology.
-Research laboratories of the faculty of OU Vision are located in the Departments of Ophthalmology, Microbiology / Immunology, Cell Biology, Biochemistry, Physiology, Pharmaceutical Sciences, and the Oklahoma Medical Research Foundation.
+OU Vision is a consortium of researchers on the OUHSC campus dedicated to high quality research in vision and ophthalmology.
+Research laboratories of the faculty of OU Vision are located in the Departments of Ophthalmology, Microbiology / Immunology, Cell Biology, Biochemistry & Molecular Biology, Physiology, Pharmaceutical Sciences, and the Oklahoma Medical Research Foundation.

-State-of-the-art research is being conducted on-site with the latest in ocular imaging, electrophysiological, and optokinetic equipment.
-Our equipment and facilities are staffed by experts in ocular disease models, ensuring that high-quality data is acquired from our research experiments.
+State-of-the-art research is being conducted on-site with the latest in ocular imaging, electrophysiology, and optokinetic equipment.
+Our equipment and facilities are staffed by experts in models of ocular diseases, ensuring that high-quality data is acquired from our research experiments.

-Advanced equipment and facilities are used to analyze numerous disease models, including ocular infections, degenerations, and diabetes.
+Advanced equipment and facilities are used to analyze numerous disease models, including ocular infections and chronic inflammation, corneal dystrophies and wound healing, keratoconus, retinal degenerations, inherited retinal diseases, glaucoma, and diabetes.
 Collaborations between researchers in cell biology, pathology, cell biology, and microbiology and immunology have expanded research interests beyond that of individual research programs.
-Beyond the walls of the Department of Ophthalmology exists a wide array of shared resources on the OUHSC campus, including additional biomicroscopy, confocoal microscopy and histology cores, gene chip/microarray bioinformatics cores, genetics/sequencing facilities, transgenic generation cores, to name just a few.
+Beyond the walls of the Department of Ophthalmology exists a wide array of shared resources on the OUHSC campus, including additional biomicroscopy, confocoal microscopy and histology cores, gene chip/microarray bioinformatics cores, genetics/sequencing facilities, and transgenic generation cores, to name just a few.

 Please visit our Research Faculty pages to find out more about specific areas of research.